Inclusion in the Institutional Repository ensures that theses will be accessible to all interested readers worldwide via the Web.

 Most issues occur with images, graphics, tables and appendices.
 It is recommended that you review these problematic areas.

 You may restrict some chapters of your thesis temporarily or permanently, or place an embargo on the whole thesis.
-This is achieved via the Thesis submission form.
+This is achieved via the Final Thesis submission form.

 Research Online also offers a number of mechanisms that can help address concerns about prior publication and its potential to impact future publishing opportunities, or restrictions due to sensitive or corporate material.

 For example, an author may chose to have a full restriction on the display of their manuscript but nonetheless allow us to preserve their manuscript in electronic form and to further include the citation and abstract information.

-It is also a good idea to contact your Faculty Librarian for advice before submitting as they can provide useful information that makes the whole process simpler.
+It is also a good idea to contact Research Online email@example.com for advice before submitting as they can provide useful information that makes the whole process simpler.